Ok. I have a confession. Not quite like a confession. More like an adjustment.

 He knew everything when I was a kid.
 Not a single fact did he not know.

-I traded stocks professionally for almost thirteen years.
+I traded stocks professionally for almost thirteen years and since a young age, I had always wanted to find out how to buy stock.
 I have a few strategies and they work and I’m doing to say in detail right now how you can do them.

 I didn’t use this strategy back then.
 Like every idiot, I wrote a program.
 It worked for a few years and I made money for a lot of people and then slowly it stopped working.